EmailSender sends emails.

 In this wizard, you need to locate files, specify them using field names or the mentioned triplet.
 After clicking, the attachment is defined.

-If you want to use non-ASCII characters in filenames of attachments, value of the
+If you want to use non-ASCII characters in filenames of attachments,

 mail.mime.encodefilename needs to be set to